“A Song A Week” Challenge: Monthly Recap 9 of 12

 Agent Provocateur lingerie

-Experimenting with financial domination was a really fun part of my sex/kink life this year.
-Matt bought me a couple different sets of luxury lingerie – one hot pink, one royal blue – each as part of a findom scene.
+Experimenting with financial domination was a really fun part of my sex/kink life this year. mb bought me a couple different sets of luxury lingerie – one hot pink, one royal blue – each as part of a findom scene.

 I feel immediately foxy whenever I wear any of these pieces.
 The bras create legendarily good cleavage – I even wore one of them under my wedding dress, because it makes me feel so beautiful and hot.
 The craftsmanship on AP stuff is truly wonderful!